vietai/ViT5/README.md

 ### Finetuning
 #### Abstractive Text Summarization
 For easily reproducing our results, we provide the ViT5 checkpoint finetuned on vietnews as well.
-You can directly use our model on [HuggingFace](https://huggingface.co/VietAI/vit5-large-vietnews-summarization).
+You can directly use our model on [HuggingFace](https://huggingface.co/VietAI/vit5-large-vietnews-summarization) 🤗.

-#### Named Entity Recognition
-...

 ## Citation
 ```